 You will need Wi-Fi Direct, a mobile hotspot, or a PC-based connection, but options are limited.

-If you need a stable, router-free security solution, the ZOSI C225 PoE NVR System or other NVR camera system are great choice, offering direct PC/NVR connections and local storage without relying on a network.
+For a stable, router-free security solution with local storage, consider the ZOSI C225 PoE NVR System or other NVR camera systems, which offer direct PC/NVR connections.
+These methods ensure continuous surveillance even without a router or internet connection.